Dog Registration and Application Forms

 Your dog must be registered on an annual basis.
 Registrations expire on 30 June of each year and all dogs owners have one month after that to re-register their dog (31 July) before a penalty is incurred.
 Any dog owners who have moved, or whose dogs have died or left the district are also reminded to contact Council so your records can be updated.

-Dog registrations can be done online or via a form.
-Forms are available at the bottom of this page.
+Dog registrations can be done online here or via the form available at the bottom of this page.

 Owning a Dog